Currency and Payment in Iran

 Iran’s Money System

 You can use the Euro, Pound or Dollar to pay for significant travel expenses, such as your accommodation fare or a taxi that will take you from the airport to the hotel.
-But for lesser costs, you need to exchange your money into Iranian currency.
+But for smaller costs, you need to exchange your money into Iranian currency.
 Your hotels also might have this an exchange service center.
 Authentic currency exchanges are also available in all major cities of Iran.

 Iran isn’t connected to the world’s money system.
 So you can’t count on your credit cards and savings accounts.
 So, there is only one way to bring the money you need.
 At Iranian international airports, there is a currency exchange facility.
 Besides, there are currency exchanges in all cities and some hotels for exchanging your currency to Iranian currency.
 Keep it in mind that foreign tourists can receive credit cards at the airports.
 The three banks, as Mellat, Melli, and Gardeshgari banks, are responsible for issuing Tourism Credit Cards.
 These cards are connected to the national banking network of Iran, and you can get cash from an ATM using your credit card.
 Tourism credit cards are an excellent alternative to having cash money.
 It is also important to mention that these credit cards are rechargeable.